10 Worst Cities for Rush Hour Fatal Crashes (See Our 2024 Study)

 Deadliest Drive Times: Top Cities for Rush Hour Fatalities

 Driving is a leading cause of death for people of all ages, especially those under 24.
-This article explores the ten worst cities for rush hour fatal crashes, highlighting areas where commuting significantly increases the risk of deadly accidents.
-Rush-hour crashes account for 16.7% of all fatal accidents.
+This article explores the ten worst cities for rush hour fatal crashes, highlighting areas where commuting increases the risk for high-risk drivers and deadly accidents.
+Rush-hour crashes account for 16.7 percent of all fatal accidents.

 These incidents vary in severity across different cities, from those notorious for poor driving to those known for safer roads.
 Additionally, the article will cover daily and annual US fatal crash statistics, offer safety tips for rush-hour driving, and discuss the safest days to drive.